FlamesRunner/MCPv2/README.md

 # Development

-Version 2.1 is currently being developed.
-It is expected to be ready for installation by the end of December 2021.
+Version 2 is currently being developed.
+This includes various upgrades -- for example, the backend will now rely on a single server wrapper that uses configuration files for servers rather than being called in each individual home folder.

 # Attribution, credits and licensing